carlosperate/awesome-microbit/README.md

 ##### ©️ RTOS with micro:bit profile

 - [ChibiOS](https://github.com/ChibiOS/ChibiOS-Contrib) - A complete development environment for embedded applications including RTOS, a HAL, peripheral drivers, support files, and tools.
+- [Mynewt](https://github.com/apache/mynewt-core) - Open-source operating system for tiny embedded devices.
+Its goal is to make it easy to develop applications for microcontroller environments where power and cost are driving factors.

 ### 🚩 Other Languages